 In 2015 I recorded my first CD, “With Heart and Soul” - lovingly dedicated to my Mother, Rita (my forever best friend).
 You can hear it on You Tube, Amazon, iTunes, and Spotify.
 This album covers various genres and decades of well-known songs.
 Lolita’s “uber” talented son (and my Godson), Andris Mattson brings his stunning piano chops to this CD, as well as his talents on trumpet & accordion.
 He and I collaborated to bring new life and beautiful arrangements to my song choices.
 Playing bass is the young and amazingly talented Nick Klingenberg.
 It was also a true pleasure to record with the very versatile Ken Herrera on drums & percussion - and the wonderful Marc Macisso on sax, flute & harmonica.

-I am recording my second CD - “Songs from the Raggedy Road” (inspired by my somewhat “raggedy” yet beautiful personal journey through life).
-I am thrilled to be recording several original pieces on this album (including a re-cap of my orchestral piece “Shhh, the Sky is Ours/Ode to Big Sur”).
-The inspiration for my orchestral piece ,”Shh, the Sky is Ours” came from a trip I took all the way up PCH, from LA to Monterey, starting at sunrise and ending with the sun setting over the ocean.
-I added “Ode to Big Sur” to the title (as a tribute) after the landslide that took out much of PCH near Big Sur.
+My second CD - “Songs from the Raggedy Road” (inspired by my somewhat “raggedy” yet beautiful personal journey through life) will be released September 1st, 2019.
+This album features several of my original pieces (including a re-cap of my orchestral piece “Shhh, the Sky is Ours/Ode to Big Sur”).
+In addition, I am releasing a single, "You Never Tasted an Oyster" in early August.
 My original vocal pieces traverse the landscape of my life experiences and the emotions that have come with them.

-I am teamed with Andris Mattson on piano, trumpet and flugelhorn, Rique Pantoja on piano, bassists John B. Williams, Edwin Livingston, Gary Wicks and Gabe Davis, drummers/percussionists Kevin Wynard, and Lucio Vieira along with Alex Bidman on flute and soprano sax.
+I am teamed with Bill Cantos on piano, Andris Mattson on piano, trumpet and flugelhorn, Rique Pantoja on piano, bassists John B. Williams, Edwin Livingston, Gary Wicks and Gabe Davis, drummers/percussionists Kevin Wynard, Michael Shapiro, and Lucio Vieira, along with Alex Budman on flute and soprano sax.
 In addition, "My Man" Dori Amarilio, who recorded and co-produced my CD, plays guitar beautifully on several of my songs.
 What can I say?
 These guys are all masterful musicians and it has been a genuine honor to work (“make magic”) with all of them!

-My CD Release Show is booked for August 25, 2019 at Vitello's.
+My CD Release Show is booked for September 15, 2019 at Feinstein's at Vitello's.
 "Bring your friends and join the party…"